jordyjwilliams/jordyjwilliams.github.io/about/index.md

 ## Overview
 Hi, I'm Jordy, an Acoustical Engineer from the UK.
 I'm currently working as a freelance Audio (Research) Engineer and Python Develoer.
 Primirally I work for a [hearing technology startup]({{site.url}}/mimi_hearing_technologies) based in Berlin.
 Previousy I have been a volunteer teacher of an `Introduction to Python` programme at [ReDI school](https://www.redi-school.org/berlin) (see more below).

+I also have a passion for SCUBA diving, and am a PADI Open Water SCUBA Instructor (OWSI).
+I intend to work professionally in both the Diving and technology industries, side by side.
+I have positive experience of this in the past.

 If you'd like to get in touch feel free to contact me on any of the methods given here.

 ## What drives me?